Hallard Croft: Life and career

-Hallard Croft (April 15, 1936 – September 15, 2025) was an English mathematician.
-Born in Bromley, he earned a PhD from the University of Cambridge in 1961, under John Edensor Littlewood's supervision.
-A fellow of Peterhouse, Cambridge, he co-authored Unsolved Problems in Geometry with Kenneth Falconer and Richard K. Guy in 1991, and he invented a geometric shape called Croft's Tortoise.
-He clashed with Hugh Trevor-Roper, in part due to his conservatism and homosexuality.
+Born in Bromley, he was educated at City of London School and earned a PhD from the University of Cambridge in 1961, under John Edensor Littlewood's supervision.
+A fellow of Peterhouse, Cambridge, from 1963 to 2003, in 1967 he invented a geometric shape called Croft's Tortoise and in 1991 he co-authored Unsolved Problems in Geometry with Kenneth Falconer and Richard K. Guy.